UNLOCK YOUR ANGER AND FIND THE ROAD TO HAPPINESS

 #2 – Buried or Suppressed Anger can be linked to past trauma

-But what if the danger is a lot less obvious and you still get defensive and angry…for example: Your friends at work started making fun of you because of the way you dressed one day.
-Their intent wasn’t to harm you, but you still responded by getting angry at them.
+But what if the danger is a lot less obvious and you still get defensive and angry…for example: You’re the punchline of a harmless joke that your friends make and you respond by getting angry and upset at them.
+Their intent wasn’t to harm you, but you took it defensively none the less.
 This incident could have been a subconscious trigger from a past trauma you experienced such as being bullied as a child.

 #3 – Anger is a Secondary Emotion